Senior Vice-Dean's Message

 Duke-NUS, in collaboration with its Partner in Academic Medicine, SingHealth, and parent universities Duke and NUS, has become a major avenue for innovation that is already being translated into health solutions and commercial impact.
 Duke-NUS adopts a multi-faceted, and multi-disciplinary approach, leveraging on state-of-the-art technology platforms that are opening up new horizons for research.
 We are particularly excited by new initiatives to expand our scientific efforts in data science and health informatics, which should aid in identifying new areas for scientific investigation as well as in optimizing clinical care.
 We will continue to enthusiastically grow and diversify our programs of scientific discovery and translation.

 Our faculty and researchers collaborate with academic and healthcare institutions, government organisations, and pharmaceutical and biotechnology companies, both locally and internationally.
 Significant research discoveries have been made at Duke-NUS, and many of our researchers have been bestowed with accolades and awards from across the globe.
+Their continued professional and personal development is something that we place great importance to, especially through our Career Development Program (CDeP).
+The program, which is open to Duke-NUS students and post-doctoral fellows, includes workshops offering practical career guidance.

 The SingHealth Duke-NUS Academic Medical Centre (AMC) harnesses the collective strengths of Duke-NUS’ medical education and research capabilities, and SingHealth’s clinical expertise.
 Through this partnership, clinical care, education and research are integrated, leading to improved healthcare and patient outcomes.
 Under the AMC umbrella, Duke-NUS-affiliated investigators undertake clinical research at hospitals, clinics and community-based sites across Singapore.